digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/equity-extension.rst

 The preferred way is to model this using the following two components:

-- A dividend option instrument, which describes the economic term of the rights a shareholder receives.
+- A dividend option instrument, which describes the economic terms of the rights a shareholder receives.
 The :doc:`Option Tutorial <option-extension>` describes how to create a physically settled :ref:`Dividend <module-daml-finance-instrument-option-dividend-instrument-7333>` option.
 - The ``DeclareDividend`` choice to distribute the above option instrument in the correct proportion (e.g. 1 option contract for each share held).
-This can be done in the same way as the Bonus Issue example described earlier, just change the ``perUnitDistribution`` line to distribute the option instrument you created above.
+This can be done in the same way as the `Bonus Issue <#bonus-issue>`__  example described earlier, just change the ``perUnitDistribution`` line to distribute the option instrument you created above.

 When current shareholders receive the option instrument they can choose between one of the dividend payment types offered by the issuer, for example cash in a foreign currency.